Medical examiner identifies man suspected of wounding deputy

-MILWAUKEE (AP) — The Milwaukee County Medical Examiner’s Office has officially listed the death of a man suspected of shooting and injuring a Milwaukee County sheriff’s deputy as a suicide.
+MILWAUKEE (AP) — The Milwaukee County Medical Examiner’s Office has officially listed the death of a man suspected of shooting and injuring a county sheriff’s deputy as a suicide.
 The medical examiner identified the man as Johnathon Carl Williamson, 19, of Milwaukee, following an autopsy.
 Sheriff’s officials say they encountered a man while searching for an individual who shot a sheriff’s deputy multiple times early Wednesday following a traffic stop.
 Officials say the man was found crouched behind a vehicle, given some commands and then took his own life with a gun.
+The deputy was released from a Milwaukee hospital Thursday evening.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.